- Self-invested personal pensions (SIPPs) and Individual savings accounts (ISAs) are tax-efficient accounts or ‘wrappers’ for holding your investments

 Because you can take money out of most types of ISA when you like, tax-free, they’re really useful for medium-term savings goals like a holiday or buying a house.
 Remember that Lifetime ISAs have additional withdrawal restrictions if you want to avoid a penalty.

 You can save up to £20,000 into an ISA each tax year.
-This is an overall limit, which you can split between all the types of ISA – Stocks and shares, Cash, Lifetime and Innovative Finance.
+This is an overall limit, which you can split between all ISA types – Stocks and shares, Cash, Lifetime, and Innovative Finance.

 Three flavours of ISA